A Shadow of the Past: Music

 The first version of the episode McCreary received began with four seconds of black screen before Galadriel's opening narration begins.
 He wanted to use these initial moments to introduce the Valinor theme but found that four seconds was not long enough.
 The showrunners agreed to extend this to 17 seconds.
 When the Elves sail to Valinor in the episode, they sing a song "whose memory [all Elves] carry".
 McCreary wanted this song to be the Valinor theme, but by the time he was hired the scene had already been filmed with the actors singing a different song written by Plan 9.
 McCreary liked that song but did not think it would work as a theme for Valinor in the score.
 To solve this, McCreary spent a month working with the editors to select specific takes where the actors' mouth movements matched to the Elvish lyrics of his Valinor theme, which he also adjusted for the scene.
 McCreary chose to use Elrond's theme for the introductions of Lindon and High King Gil-galad.
 He did this so the audience would focus on Elrond in those scenes.
 McCreary wrote a choral piece in Elvish that is heard during the ceremony where Gil-galad proclaims the war to be over; he felt this sounded like it was being sung by an off-screen choir in Lindon.
 The composer had a specific theme for Gil-galad planned but did not use it during the first season.
 When the meteor appears at the end of the episode, McCreary added a clarinet that "slices through the soundtrack from its lowest to highest register".
 This is a technique he borrowed from composer Igor Stravinsky that was also used by film composers such as John Williams and Jerry Goldsmith.
 McCreary was pleased that the showrunners appreciated the addition considering some modern filmmakers are against the use of woodwind instruments.

 A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 1, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: